What is Market Validation in SaaS?

 What is the difference between market research and market validation?

-Market research is more general and involves identifying trends and patterns within a given economic market.
+Market research is more general and involves identifying industry trends and patterns within a given economic market.
 In contrast, market validation is more focused on surveying and testing specific sectors of the market, containing customers who might be potential buyers of your product or supporters of your product idea.

 How do you validate a product-market fit?